mvilain/gitlab/README.md

-# gitlab -- install and configure gitlab with load balancers
+# gitlab -- install and configure gitlab

 This project uses Vagrant to create three GitLab servers, a database server, and a haproxy load balancer to cycle between the three servers.
 All three servers